Kilimanjaro Itinerary

 Elevation loss: 2,100 ft.

-With an early start to beat traffic, we will ascend the fabled Barranco wall, complete with a little scrambling just after sunrise.
+Day 5!
+With a very early start to beat traffic, we will ascend the fabled Barranco wall, complete with a little scrambling just after sunrise.
 1,000 feet of gain up the Barranco wall take us to one of our most favorite break spots on the whole mountain.
 We enjoy a long break with great views of the Southern side of Kilimanjaro, all the way down to the forested slopes on the Umbwe river gorge.
-We then traverse East to Karanga camp at 13,300 feet and our 4th nights camp.
-Today is the shortest day of the trip, we are in camp by 12 noon and can rest and relax before the push to high camp the following day.
+We then traverse East to Karanga camp at 13,300 feet and our 5th nights camp.
+Today is the shortest day of the trip, we are in generally in camp before 12 noon and can rest and relax before the push to high camp the following day.
 Lunch is in camp on this day.

 Elevation gain: 2,500 ft.